adegroote/dwc_otg/README.md

 Both drivers originate from the FreeBSD versions.
 At the moment, dwc_otg compiles and attaches succesfully and is able to perform some control transfers

+The code has been merged in NetBSD trunk.
+Future developpement is now done directly in the NetBSD repository.
+So, no more developpement is expected in this repository.